 The competition will proceed in this order from the preliminaries to the finals

-<Qualifying> All skaters will skate three times, and the highest score of each skater will be used to determine the ranking, with the top eight skaters advancing to the finals
+<Qualifying Round> All competitors will perform three runs each, and the highest score from each competitor will be used to determine the rankings.
+The top 8 will advance to the final round

 .

-<Finals> All skaters who passed the qualifying round will skate three times, and the highest score of each skater will be used to determine the final ranking.
+<Final Round> All competitors who passed the qualifying round will perform three runs each, and the highest score from each competitor will be used to determine the final rankings.

 Freeski Big Air has a simple system.
 Competitors have three chances to jump in both the qualifying and final rounds, and the highest score of those three decides their ranking.
 In other words, even if they fail the other two runs, they only need to get a high score in one run.
 Qualifying scores do not affect the final score.
 The order of runs in the qualifying rounds is decided by lottery, and in the final round, competitors ski in order from lowest to highest in the qualifying rounds